 I’ve always thought of white jeans as the style signature of the Beautiful People.
 They’re the kind of thing people with swept-back hair and perfect cheekbones wear to lunch or their summer home.
 I’ve long wanted a pair, but approached the style cautiously.
 The Levi’s I tried on many years ago felt too bright; Orslow’s 107 in white were too trim.
 Both made me feel self-conscious and slightly preppy.

 But while in lockdown last year, I fished a pair of vintage Stan Ray painter pants out of the back of my closet, which had been languishing there for years, untouched.
-Unable to go to the tailor, I hemmed them at home with a pair of scissors — snip, ship — and left the bottom to fray.
+Unable to go to the tailor, I hemmed them at home with a pair of scissors — snip, snip — and left the bottom to fray.
 They were among my most worn pants over the ensuing months: the perfect foil for olive military jackets, blue chore coats, a Lee 101J trucker, soft t-shirts in black, blue, and sunfaded gray.
 They look especially good with blue shirts made from oxford, chambray, or denim.
 Being work pants, I didn’t mind getting them dirty or stained — they look better with the grass and dirt stains I acquired after playing with some neighborhood cats in my backyard.

 Since then, I’ve picked up a pair of Sid Mashburn’s slim-straight jeans in their “natural” denim, which is a shade creamier than pure white (also the closest I’ll get to being described as “buff”).
 I was encouraged by this strong endorsement by my friend Mitchell at Menswear Musings.
 His review says it all: these have the perfect slim-straight, mid-rise cut; the color of undyed cotton; and brass buttons decorated with the texture of oxford shirting (a nice touch).
 For guys who like to dress their sport coats down with denim, white jeans help bridge that formality gap better than their blue counterparts.
 If you’re hesitant about white pants, I encourage you to get something in a slightly creamier color, which will make them look more approachable than preppy.
 Just size up on the Sid Mashburn’s, as they run very slim (so if you usually wear a 30, take a 32 here).